Little-Languages/quiver/README.md

 > A custom element to declaratively define arrows between HTML elements.
 Steve Ruiz's [perfect-arrows](https://github.com/steveruizok/perfect-arrows) powers to arrow layout and Sam Thor's [viz-observer](https://github.com/samthor/viz-observer) to observer the movement and resizing of elements.

 > [!WARNING]
 > This library is still in development. 🚧 Use at your own risk.
-It's also not published to NPM yet.
+It's published to npm, but expect breaking changes until we flesh things out.

 ## Usage